sohnjangil/ClusToR/README.md

 bwa mem -x pacbio scaffolds.fa PacBio.fa(or .fq) > PacBio.sam
 ```
 You can use bowtie if only short-reads are used.
+You may use other mapper such as ngmlr, blasr, or others generating sam files.
 Though .sam file(s) is generated in this example, you may convert it to .bam file(s) using samtools.
 Note: We do not recommand to sort .bam.